musoniusr/DhammaratoDhamma/_posts/2024-02-16-meditation-myths-guru-viking-episode-241-with-dhammarato.md

 They're trying to do what they were told to do.

 So that's, in essence, what the whole teaching is, is to come to the state of being safe, secure, comfortable, relaxed, and satisfied.
 Because satisfaction is the exact opposite of dukkha.
-That's the dukkha naroda - is coming to a state of satisfaction.
+That's the dukkha Nirodha - is coming to a state of satisfaction.
 And by practicing that over and over and over again, we become quite successful.

 And so after satisfaction comes success, and that's a real attitude.
 This is part of the Eightfold noble path called samasan kappa, which is when we change our attitude from being a victim to our meditation practice, victims to our jobs, victims to the police, victims to any and everything.
 And now we're victims to the meditation retreat.
 And when we come out of that attitude of being a victim, then we come into that attitude of, I could do this.
 I can handle it.
 I can be successful at feeling safe and secure.
 And then I would add a last item on that, and that once we have success after success after success, then we would go into the state of being wealthy.
 That I've got more joy than I can possibly use, so I have to give it away.
 You become altruistic.
 This is where real meta comes in, is when you have so much joy, you can't help but share it with others.